Macadamia integrifolia: Description

+Distribution and habitat

+It is native to rainforests in southeast Queensland and extreme adjacent northern New South Wales, Australia.

 It has been introduced to Mexico and has done well in the states of Michoacán and Jalisco.

 The trees will survive in hardiness zones 10 and 11.

+Ecology

-The trees in Australia can be affected by a fungal pathogens from the Neopestalotiopsis genus and the Pestalotiopsis genus (both are within Sporocadaceae family), they both cause flower blight.
+The trees in Australia can be affected by fungal pathogens from the Neopestalotiopsis genus and the Pestalotiopsis genus (both of the Sporocadaceae family); they both cause flower blight.